The Case for U.S. Entry Into World War I

 Kazin argues that it was hardly a foregone conclusion that the Allies would have lost World War I had the United States not joined the fight.
 “The Germans were not doing well either in 1917.
 The most popular party in the Reichstag was already split, and there was a lot of disaffection among ordinary Germans.
 One reason the German military wanted to win quickly with unrestricted submarine warfare was they were worried about the country coming apart.”

 Even had Germany won World War I if the United States stayed on the sidelines, Kazin says it still wouldn’t have posed an existential threat.
 “The political complexion would have been quite different than under the Third Reich.
-Germany might have evolved into more of the social democratic society it is today.
-Certainly Hitler’s party was able to exploit Germany’s loss in the war, which was a major reason why Germany rearmed and World War II happened.”
+Germany might have evolved into more of the socially democratic society it is today.
+Certainly, Hitler’s party was able to exploit Germany’s loss in the war, which was a major reason why Germany rearmed and World War II happened.”